aeternity/protocol/tokens/tokens.md

 - `creator` - The account id of the creator
 - `meta_data` - A byte array field uninterpreted under consensus
 - `contract` - A contract id if there is a governing contract, or the empty binary otherwise
-- `total_amount` - A counter of the currently available amount of the token
+- `total_supply` - A counter of the currently available amount of the token
 - `parent` - The id of the parent ANT (TODO: Hierarchical tokens?)
 - `final` - Boolean that indicated whether new tokens can be minted.
 Can flip to false, but never back to true again.